What does that mean?

 - The company leadership must fully embrace the idea that elements of their business will change.

-- Some change is small and tactical, some is large, longer term, strategic and transformational.
-Don’t sacrifice long-term at the altar of short-term.
+- Some changes are small and tactical, some are large, longer-term, strategic, and transformational.
+Don’t sacrifice long-term at the altar of the short-term.
 Stay balanced.

 - There is more to agility than doing things fast – you must proactively plan and architect your business to enable further change and adapt quickly.